Fuyukai/pg-purepy/docs/index.rst

 2. ``pg-purepy`` requires the latest version of PostgreSQL, although in practice the protocol parser should work with versions from 9.4 upwards.

-3. Whilst the asynchronous API of ``pg-purepy`` is written using the ``anyio`` library, this library only actively supports the Trio backend. asyncio compatibility should work, but it is incidental and not actively supported.

 .. toctree::
    :maxdepth: 3
    :caption: Meta Information